We take pride in our strong volunteer base and acknowledge the vital role volunteers play in our organization.

 - A three-hour orientation, including some basic facts about literacy, a brief introduction to Action Read, and a question & answer session with a learner and tutor.

-- A six-hour training in teaching strategies and resources, evaluating learner progress, and an opportunity to practise lesson planning.
+- A three-hour training in teaching strategies and resources, evaluating learner progress, and an opportunity to practise lesson planning.

-We also offer an additional 3-hour numeracy tutor training at least once a year for those interested in tutoring math and number sense.
+We also offer additional numeracy training at least once a year for those interested in tutoring math and number sense.

 Ongoing tutor workshops are offered several times a year to develop your skills, learn about resources, share your successful teaching strategies and deepen your understanding of literacy issues.